Fleet manager calculating trucking costs on a tablet.

 Tracking and managing your expenses is the foundation of a sustainable, profitable trucking business.

-Key Financial Metrics Every Fleet Manager Should Know
+Key Trucking Cost Metrics Every Fleet Manager Must Track

 Infographic titled 'Navigating Fleet Management Through Key Metrics' showing a central circle labeled 'Key Financial Metrics' with five connected metrics: Cost Per Mile, Fuel Costs, Deadhead Miles, Seasonal Fluctuations, and Spot Markets, each represented with icons